 A two-part visualization breaking down the subjective representation of women at The Met, inspired by The Guerrilla Girls work, Do Women have to be Naked to get into The Met.

 Data Source: The Metropolitan Museum of Art’s Open Access CSV

 30 years since the inception of The Guerrilla Girls infamous poster, I began to question if The Metropolitan Museum of Art (The Met) has progressed.
-Does gender inequality and female subjectification still stand true?
+Does gender inequality and female subjectification their collection still stand true?
 In a two-part project, I explored this topic by creating an interactive desktop-based data visualization and infographic word map.

 The desktop-based visualization was developed in partnership with Parsons School of Design.
 In both quantitative and qualitative ways, I visualized the proportion of female nudes in The Met’s entire collection and the number of acquisitions by female artists from The Modern and Contemporary collection.
 When presenting the data visualization to The Met’s digital department, it was noted that the topic of gender is integral to the discourse of the museum’s curatorial staff.
 This sparked my curiosity even more, how are they approaching this topic?
 Are there more artworks by female artists on display than of female nudes?